Updated March 2024 to reflect extension of Hokuriku Shinkansen

 Example: For a popular itinerary of Tokyo-Kanazawa-Kyoto-Tokyo, single ride tickets cost:

-1) Tokyo-Kanazawa 14,380 JPY
+1) Tokyo-Kanazawa 14,380 JPY, via the Hokuriku Shinkansen

 3) Kyoto - Tokyo 14,370 JPY on the Nozomi

-Total 35,970 JPY, far below the 7 day pass price.
+Total 36,670 JPY, still below the 7 day pass price.

-The official site will allow the booking of reserved seats but purchasing from travel agents don't give you this option; this greatly reduces the merit of buying from a third party agent.
+Since October 2023, there is no price difference purchasing from the official site or buying them from travel agents such as JTB or HIS.
+The official site will allow the booking of reserved seats but purchasing from travel agents don't give you this option; this greatly reduces the merit of buying from a third party agent unless you want to collect or use points.

-Rules of the pass (Effective beyond the October price change)
+Rules of the pass

 Rule 1: It's not good on the Tokyo subways/any non-JR operated line